Buddy Hield NBA Preview vs. the Heat

 Buddy Hield Insights vs. the Heat

+- He's attempted 7.7 threes per game, or 19.5% of his team's shots from beyond the arc this season.

+- Hield's Pacers average 108 possessions per game, which ranks 25th among NBA teams, while the Heat have a middling offense in terms of tempo, ranking 19th with 99.5 possessions per contest.

-- Giving up 109.1 points per game, the Heat are the seventh-ranked squad in the league on defense.
+- The Heat are the eighth-best defensive team in the league, giving up 110.3 points per contest.

-- Giving up 43.6 rebounds per game, the Heat are the 10th-ranked squad in the league.
+- On the boards, the Heat are ranked ninth in the league, conceding 43.1 rebounds per game.

-- The Heat are the 16th-ranked team in the NBA, allowing 25.7 assists per game.
+- In terms of assists, the Heat are 16th in the league, allowing 25.9 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!